dotnet/docs/includes/core-changes/aspnetcore/3.0/httpcontext-authn-property-removed.md

 ### Removed deprecated HttpContext.Authentication property

 As part of [aspnet/AspNetCore#6504](https://github.com/aspnet/AspNetCore/pull/6504), the deprecated `Authentication` property on `HttpContext` has been removed.
 The `Authentication` property has been deprecated since 2.0.
 A [migration guide](/aspnet/core/migration/1x-to-2x/identity-2x?view=aspnetcore-2.2#use-httpcontext-authentication-extensions) was published to migrate code using this deprecated property to the new replacement APIs.
-In addition, the remaining unused classes / APIs related to the old ASP.NET Core 1.x authentication stack were removed in commit [aspnet/AspNetCore@d7a7c65](https://github.com/aspnet/AspNetCore/commit/d7a7c65).
+The remaining unused classes / APIs related to the old ASP.NET Core 1.x authentication stack were removed in commit [aspnet/AspNetCore@d7a7c65](https://github.com/aspnet/AspNetCore/commit/d7a7c65).

 To discuss this change, see https://github.com/aspnet/AspNetCore/issues/6533.